These business fables will teach you a thing or two about success.

 4. Animals, Inc.: A Business Parable for the 21st Century by Kenneth A. Tucker & Vandana Allman

 We’ve all read the classic education title Animal Farm, but have you read the story about these barnyard animals trying to run a business?
-Animals, Inc. uses the barnyard structure to offer both hilarity as well as essential business advice, like how to conduct employee surveys, develop new projects, and work with shortcomings.
+The business fable, Animals, Inc. uses the barnyard structure to offer both hilarity as well as essential business advice, like how to conduct employee surveys, develop new projects, and work with shortcomings.

 5. Fish!: A Remarkable Way to Boost Morale and Improve Results by Stephen C. Lundin, PhD; Harry Paul; & John Christensen

-The mention of fish in the title may totally throw you off, but don’t worry, this book is all about business!
+The mention of fish in the title may totally throw you off, but don’t worry, this business fable is all about business!
 Drawing inspiration from Seattle’s famous Pike Place Fish Market and its enthusiastic employees, a fictional manager applies simple leadership principles to create a much more effective and cooperative workplace.